YuWaiPang/youFast-Desktop/README.md

 # About SQL Server

+youFast do not follow traditional approach to build data cube to support multi-dimensional reporting.
+It is becuase build data cube is a very heavily computing exercise, time consuming, so it is unlikely can support real-time reporting.
+So youFast has built its distinctive algorithm to achieve real-time multidimensional reporting.

 If your SQL Server implements the youFast algorithm, real-time SQL Server multidimensional reporting may be significantly faster.